Skip to content

 Assign Automation Host Token

-If you did not assign an automation host token to the machine where Rapise is running you may do it in Automation Hosts view.
+If you have not assigned an automation host token to the machine where Rapise is running, you may do so in the Automation Hosts view.
 You may even create a new host there.

 Automation Hosts